How to Choose the Best Agency to Manage Your Holiday Let Cottage

-So, you’re thinking about hiring a holiday home letting agent.
-This probably means one of two things: either you’ve realised you don’t have the time to run your rental as well as you’d like.
-Or perhaps you’ve realised it takes a lot more expertise than you’ve got for your holiday home to reach its full potential.
+So, you’re looking to hire a holiday home letting agent.
+This probably means one of several things: either you are new to the business, you’ve realised you don’t have the time to manage your holiday let, or perhaps you’ve realised it takes a lot more expertise than you’ve got for your holiday let to reach its full potential.

-But the task of choosing a holiday cottage agency can be a rather daunting one!
-In most areas, there’s quite a few to choose from – so what should you look for?
+The task of choosing a holiday cottage agency can be a rather daunting one.
+In most areas, there are quite a few to choose from – so what should you look for?

-The overall goal is to maximise bookings and profit which can be achieved from rentals, but it’s also about forming a business relationship that works for both sides.
+The overall goal is to maximise bookings and profit, but it’s also about forming a business relationship that works for both sides.
 You need a property manager who understands your needs and is willing to go the extra mile to ensure that you and your guests are satisfied.
+Finding the right agency for your property is paramount to its success.

 Here are our top tips for choosing the best agency to manage your holiday let.

-How to find the best holiday letting agent
+How to find the best holiday letting agents

 Google is a useful starting point for your research.
 Search as though you were a potential guest looking for a holiday cottage in your location.
 Use search phrases such as ‘’holiday cottage in …’ or ‘dog friendly cottage in …’